AppDaemon/appdaemon/DASHBOARD.md

 ### Mandatory Arguments

-- `url_list` - a list of 1 or more URLS to cycle though.
+- `url_list` - a list of 1 or more URLs to cycle though.
+or
+- `img_list` - a list of 1 or more Image URLs to cycle through.

 ### Optional Arguments:

 - `title` - the title displayed on the tile
 - `refresh` - (seconds) if set, the iframe widget will progress down it's list every refresh period, returning to the beginning when it hits the end.
 Use this in conjunction with a single entry in the `url_list` to have a single url refresh at a set interval.

+For regular HTTP sites, use the `url_list` argument, for images the `img_list` argument should work better.

 Example: